 - Practise their times tables every day for 5 minutes

-- Practise their spellings for 5 minutes each day.
+- Practise their spellings each day for 5 minutes.

 Thank you for reading.
-I look forward to a magnificent year.
+I look forward to an amazing term.